jaypyles/Scraperr/README.md

 To resolve this issue, simply set CPU host type to `host`.
 This can be done in Proxmox in the VM settings > Processor.
 [Related issue](https://github.com/jaypyles/Scraperr/issues/9).

+## Legal and Ethical Considerations

+When using Scraperr, please ensure that you:

+1. **Check Robots.txt**: Verify allowed pages by reviewing the `robots.txt` file of the target website.
+2. **Compliance**: Always comply with the website's Terms of Service (ToS) regarding web scraping.

+**Disclaimer**: This tool is intended for use only on websites that permit scraping.
+The author is not responsible for any misuse of this tool.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.